netx-as/docs/docs/l3/l3-advanced.md

 ```

 > [!TIP]
-> In some cases, it is useful to define a timeout before changes will be permanent.
-If a timeout is defined, any changes will revert back to the previous
+> In some cases, it is useful to define a timeout before changes become permanent.
+If a timeout is defined, any changes will revert to the previous
 > values if `confirm` command is not entered.
-This is useful to a prevent lockout, e.g., if a new filter for a BGP neigbor is set up.
-The following example
+This approach is useful to a prevent lockout, e.g., if a new filter for a BGP neighbor is set up.
+The
-> sets timeout to 60s.
-During the timeout, `confirm` command must be entered or the configuration is rolled back.
+> following example sets the timeout to 60s.
+During the timeout, `confirm` command must be entered, or the configuration is rolled back.
 >
 > ```
 > netx(router-bird)# apply timeout 60